stuartsmith-test/e2e-wdio-cucumber/README.md

 This repository is a personal initiative to explore **modern Node.js-based test automation patterns** through framework migration.

-The project was generated using an **AI-First workflow** (Copilot/Claude) to demonstrate rapid porting of a [Python/Playwright architecture](https://github.com/stuartsmith-test/e2e-playwright) into a **TypeScript/WebdriverIO/Cucumber** environment.
-It showcases how domain-aware AI agents can accelerate framework setup and test generation.
+The project was generated using an **AI-First workflow** (Copilot/Claude) to achieve rapid porting of a [Python/Playwright architecture](https://github.com/stuartsmith-test/e2e-playwright) into a **TypeScript/WebdriverIO/Cucumber** environment.
+It demonstrates how domain-aware AI agents can accelerate framework setup and test generation.

 ### Technical Scope